open-guides/og-aws/README.md

 ### CloudWatch Tips

 * Some very common use cases for CloudWatch are **[billing alarms](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html)**, **instance** **or [load balancer up/down alarms](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-cloudwatch-metrics.html)**, and **disk usage alerts**.
-* You can use [_EC2Config_](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/UsingConfig_WinAMI.html#send_logs_to_cwl) to monitor watch memory and disk metrics on Windows platform instances.
+* You can use [EC2Config](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/UsingConfig_WinAMI.html#send_logs_to_cwl) to monitor watch memory and disk metrics on Windows platform instances.
-* You can [_publish your own metrics_](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) using the AWS API.
+* You can [publish your own metrics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) using the AWS API.
 Available in limited regions and incurs additional cost.
-* You can stream directly from CloudWatch Logs to a Lambda or ElasticSearch cluster by creating [_subscriptions_](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html) on Log Groups.
+* You can stream directly from CloudWatch Logs to a Lambda or ElasticSearch cluster by creating [subscriptions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html) on Log Groups.
-* Don't forget to take advantage of the [_CloudWatch non-expiring free tier_](https://aws.amazon.com/free/#Amazon_CloudWatch).
+* Don't forget to take advantage of the [CloudWatch non-expiring free tier](https://aws.amazon.com/free/#Amazon_CloudWatch).

 ### CloudWatch Gotchas and Limitations